nodejs/nan/README.md

 <a name="news"></a>
 ## News & Updates

+### Dec-2013: NanCString and NanRawString

+Two new functions have been introduced to replace the functionality that's been provided by `NanFromV8String` until now.
+NanCString has sensible defaults so it's super easy to fetch a null-terminated c-style string out of a `v8::String`. `NanFromV8String` is still around and has defaults that allow you to pass a single handle to fetch a `char*` while `NanRawString` requires a little more attention to arguments.

 ### Nov-2013: Node 0.11.9+ breaking V8 change

 The version of V8 that's shipping with Node 0.11.9+ has changed the signature for new `Local`s to: `v8::Local<T>::New(isolate, value)`, i.e. introducing the `isolate` argument and therefore breaking all new `Local` declarations for previous versions.
 NAN 0.6+ now includes a `NanNewLocal<T>(value)` that can be used in place to work around this incompatibility and maintain compatibility with 0.8->0.11.9+ (minus a few early 0.11 releases).